danimelsz/PrepDyn/README.md

 ### Example 4: Appending new sequences

-MUSCLE and MAFFT are unable to align sequences if pound signs or question marks are present.
+ MAFFT is unable to align sequences if pound signs or question marks are present.
 This is a problem when we try to align new sequences to a prevously preprocessed profile alignment.
 To avoid manual alignment by eye, addSeq.py allows aligning new sequences to profile alignments.
 Gaps, missing data, and pound signs are not modified for the sequences present in the profile alignment.
 Gaps, missing data, and pound signs are only inserted in the new sequences.

 A simple example: